godotengine/godot-docs/classes/class_eventplayer.rst

 - void  **set_channel_volume**  **(** :ref:`int<class_int>` channel, :ref:`float<class_float>` channel_volume  **)**

-Set the volume scale for an individual channel of the stream, with the same value range as :ref:`methid set_volume<class_methid set_volume>`.
+Set the volume scale for an individual channel of the stream, with the same value range as :ref:`set_volume<class_EventPlayer_set_volume>`.
 The channel number depends on the stream format.
 For example, MIDIs range from 0 to 15, and MODs from 0 to 63.

 Many stream formats are multichannel, so this allows to affect only a part of the music.